 Repeat steps 3 to 6 for each web service whose policy you want to detach.

-7. Restart Oracle RTD.
+7. Stop and restart the domain containing Oracle RTD.

 For more information about configuring and changing web service security, see Oracle Fusion Middleware Security and Administrator's Guide for Web Services.